ParsaHonarmand/password-manager/README.md

 # password-manager
-Final project for CPSC 329 at the University of Calgary
+Unessay for CPSC 329 at the University of Calgary